waku-org/waku-simulator/src/deploy-waku-network.md

 docker-compose --compatibility up -d
 ```

-After couple of minutes, everything should be running at:
+After a couple of minutes, everything should be running at:

 - `http://localhost:3000` Block explorer
 - `http://localhost:3001` Grafana metrics